MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 __NB.__ The result of one VIEW can be used in another VIEW.

 {:start="16"}
 16. Will every child get a gift?
 Display how many children will get a gift of some description.

 17. Santa's elves have been watching!
 Change everyone with your surname to show they've been naughty.

-18. Ensure that all the newly regsitered naughty children only get a `Lump of coal` that costs `50p`.
+18. Ensure that all the newly regsitered naughty children only get a `Lump of coal`.

 19. Display all the details from `Child` and `Gift` of the newly naughty children.
 Sort forenames alphabetically, and then childID from smallest to largest.

 20. Some children will get a lump of coal.
 Who is getting the most, and how many lumps will they get?
 Sort the names, forename and surname, alphabetically.

 21. Mrs Claus feels that Santa has been too generous again this year.